roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  ***[After Tim left to go home to his wifey, I thanked Kitty profusely for letting me watch her get laid so wonderfully, telling her that "I loved that fuck you got!"
 Kitty, lying in bed with cum dripping over her smallish tits and streaming out of her cunt and asshole, giggled and said, "That makes two of us!"]***

  So to me, her offer was a pretty good deal -- she satisfies her pussy's intense craving for huge cock, and I get to watch my beautiful, petite wife having a great time.
 What more could a loving husband want?
-Report_Story #1